How To Make Holographic Stickers With A Cricut

 Step 1:

 Choose your cut setting.
-For this design I am creating individual stickers, and I want it to cut through all of the layers, so I have selected the medium cardstock setting.
+For this design I am creating individual stickers, and I want it to cut through all of the layers, so I have selected the Medium Cardstock setting.

 Step 2: